In this article, I’ll walk you through exactly how to fix the blinking red light on your Spectrum Wi-Fi router.

 7. Complete a factory reset of the router

-There is a “factory reset” button on the back of your Spectrum router.
+There is a “factory reset” button on the back of most Spectrum routers.

 Do not complete a factory reset unless you are very confident about setting up your Wi-Fi again.
 The process is not simple for non-techies, since you will likely have to find the admin panel, re-enter your password, and reconnect your devices.